TorchLean: Formalizing Neural Networks in Lean: Numerical Semantics

 \textbf{Float32 mode selection.} At the API level we package this choice behind a small mode enum, so use sites are explicit about which semantics they rely on:

-\textbf{Proof-level rounding model (\texttt{NF}).} For end-to-end error bounds we use a proof-relevant model that rounds after every primitive operation.
-Conceptually, an \texttt{NF} value stores a real number together with a chosen \emph{format} (radix and exponent function) and \emph{rounding} operator; each primitive is specified as “compute in $\mathbb{R}$, then round,” and local rounding/error lemmas compose over SSA/DAG graphs.
+\textbf{Proof-level rounding model (\texttt{NF}).} For graph level error bounds we use a proof level model that rounds after every primitive operation.
+Conceptually, an \texttt{NF} value stores a real number together with a chosen \emph{format} (radix and exponent function) and \emph{rounding} operator; each primitive is specified as ``compute in $\mathbb{R}$, then round,'' and local rounding/error lemmas compose over SSA/DAG graphs.

 \emph{Practical rule of thumb.} Use \texttt{IEEE32Exec} when you want executable Float32 behavior (including corner cases) to match an IEEE-style semantics; use \texttt{FP32}/\texttt{NF} when you want theorem statements with explicit, compositional rounding error envelopes; use runtime \texttt{Float}/\texttt{Float32} for fast prototyping where the numeric backend is an explicitly trusted assumption.